isomerpages/pa-kembangancc/_past-programmes/Movie Screening @ Parliament House.md

 ---
 ### Movie Screening @ Parliament House

-Volunteers from Kembangan-Chai Chee and Staff of Parliament House joined our beneficiaries from ComLink and Ministry of Social and Family Development and enjoyed a movie under the stars.
+Volunteers from Kembangan-Chai Chee and Staff of Parliament House joined our beneficiaries from ComLink and Ministry of Social and Family Development and enjoyed the movie "Turning Red" under the stars.

 <br>